phantomzcode/PlatGame/README.md

 # PlatGame
 A top-down game

-You get coins and buy new prototypes to be more faster!
+You get coins and buy new prototypes to be more faster and much more!